-6.1 The photograph above shows the view from Dozule Close across the site, which is normally pasture land, to the farmland of the Cotswold escarpment beyond.
-A view which would be no longer available if the development went ahead.
+6.1 The photograph above shows the view from Dozule Close across the site to the farmland of the Cotswold escarpment beyond.
+A view which would be no longer available across the AONB if the development went ahead.

-6.2 The appeal site is within the setting of the Cotswolds Area of Outstanding Natural Beauty which lies to the east and south of the site.
+6.2 The site is within the setting of the Cotswolds Area of Outstanding Natural Beauty which lies to the east and south of the site.

-6.3 We attach as Appendix 1 a Report by Dr Val Kirby which gives a qualified landscape architect's assessment of the impact of the proposed development on the designated AONB landscape and reaches the conclusion that the proposed development would be completely out of scale with its village and landscape setting.
+6.3 We attach as Appendix 1 a Report by Dr Val Kirby which gives a qualified landscape architect's assessment of the impact of the proposed development on the designated AONB landscape.
+She considers that the proposal would visually merge the two villages which would be undesirable both for residents and for people viewing the villages from the Cotswold escarpment, and reaches the conclusion that the proposed development would be completely out of scale with its village and landscape setting.